Combination Theorems in Groups, Geometry and Dynamics: Simultaneous uniformization and Quasi-Fuchsian Groups

 \subsection{Geodesic Laminations}

 We turn now to the hyperbolic geometry of quasi-Fuchsian groups.

-\begin{defn} A geodesic lamination on a hyperbolic surface is a foliation of a closed subset with geodesics. \end{defn}
+\begin{definition} A geodesic lamination on a hyperbolic surface is a foliation of a closed subset with geodesics. \end{definition}

 A geodesic lamination on a surface may further be equipped with a transverse (positive) measure to obtain a \emph{measured lamination}.
-The space of measured (geodesic) laminations on $S$ is then a positive cone in a vector space and is denoted as $\ML (S)$.
+The space $\ML (S)$ of measured (geodesic) laminations on $S$ then has the structure of a positive cone in a vector space, i.e.\ for every $\lambda \in \ML (S)$ and $t \in \R_+$, $t\lambda \in \ML (S)$.
 It can be projectivized to obtain the space of projectivized measured laminations $\PML(S)$.
 It was shown by Thurston \cite{FLP} that

 \begin{theorem} $\PML(S)$ is homeomorphic to a sphere and can be adjoined to $Teich(S)$ compactifying the latter to a closed ball. \end{theorem}